 For instructions on making the Impala log files unreadable by unprivileged users, see Securing Impala Data and Log Files.

 For instructions on password-protecting the web interface to the Impala log files and other internal server information, see Securing the Impala Web User Interface.

-In Impala 2.2 / CDH 5.4 and higher, you can use the log redaction feature to obfuscate sensitive information in Impala log files.
-See Sensitive Data Redaction for details.
+In CDH 5.4 / Impala 2.2 and higher, you can use the log redaction feature to obfuscate sensitive information in Impala log files.
+See How to Enable Sensitive Data Redaction for details.